jeftegoes/EnglishStudyAndContent/Grammar.md

   - **They** took **us** to the park.
   - You helped **them** with homework?

 ## 5.3.
-Possessive
+Possessive Adjectives

-- Dependent / Independent possessive pronouns:
-  - A dependent possessive pronoun needs to be used with a noun.
+- A Possessive Adjectives needs to be used with a noun.
-  - An independent possessive does not need a noun (it takes the place of a noun and add possession).
 - Example:
   - **My** car is red.
   - **His** house is big.